TomerTTB/Atera/README.md

 **Environment control:**
-The project environment control is a dotenv based, to change an environment use:
+The project environment control is a dotenv based, to set an environment use:

 ```bash
 $env:ENV="test"